whillx/PYtoFT-Python-to-FunkyTrees-Mini-Compiler/README.md

 - Output the generated XML code directly to the console for copy-paste use.

 > [!CAUTION]
->It is not recommended to use this tool unless you are familiar with the basics of Python and how Funky Trees work in SimplePlanes.
+> - It is not recommended to use this tool unless you are familiar with the basics of Python and how Funky Trees work in SimplePlanes.
->Incorrectly written Python code may result in conversion errors or unexpected in-game behavior.
+> - Incorrectly written Python code may result in conversion errors or unexpected in-game behavior.
 Use this tool at your own risk.

 ## How It Works